kennytilton/primetimes/README.md

 >
 > The challenge, good for it, has flushed me out a second time, revealing
 > my policy of starting with the crux.
 We manage risk by failing fast.
 >
+> Also, follow the fun.
+I have something nifty up my sleeve for the
+> formatting and cannot wit to get to it.
+A happy programmer is a
+> productive programmer.
+>

 ### Cheating on the crux